mearley24/ai-inventory-app/README.md

 ## CSV/Excel Import

-The app includes a powerful import feature to load large price lists quickly:
+The app includes a powerful import feature with automatic duplicate handling:

 **How to Import:**
-1. Tap the "Import" button in the Inventory screen header
+1. Tap the "CSV" button in the Inventory screen
 2. Prepare a CSV file with columns like: Name, Price, Quantity, Category, Description, Barcode
+3. Choose whether to reset quantities to 0 (recommended for price lists)
-3. Select your CSV file using the file picker
+4. Select your CSV file using the file picker
-4. Items are automatically parsed and added to your inventory
+5. Items are automatically merged with existing inventory

+**Auto-Merge Behavior:**
+- **Duplicate Detection**: Items with the same name are automatically detected
+- **Smart Merging**: Existing items are updated with new data (price, barcode, category)
+- **Quantity Handling**:
+  - Check "Reset all quantities to 0" for price lists (default)
+  - Uncheck to preserve quantities from the CSV file
+- **New Items**: Items that don't exist are added automatically
+- **No Manual Review**: Everything happens in the background instantly

 **Supported Column Names:**
 - Name, Item, Product (for item name)